 Equity Release

-Meanwhile, a variable rate mortgage is when the interest you pay is linked to the 1, 3 and 6 month Emirates Interbank Offered Rate (EIBOR) with a fixed percentage added to the bank.
-It means that the interest you pay can decrease or increase depending on the EIBOR.
-As of 2021, mortgage interest rates stand at 2.99-5%.
+Meanwhile, with a variable rate mortgage, the interest you pay is linked to the 1, 3, and 6 month Emirates Interbank Offered Rate (EIBOR) with a fixed percentage added by the bank.
+This means that the interest you pay can decrease or increase depending on the EIBOR.
+As of 2021, mortgage interest rates stood at 2.99-5%.
 For instance, if in month 1 the EIBOR is 2.4% and the fixed margin your bank applies is 1.48%, then the variable rate you will have to pay is 3.88%.
 If in month 6 the EIBOR increases to 3.4%, then your variable rate will be 4.88%.
 Variable-rate mortgages tend to be better for medium and long-term mortgages since you can avoid the high reversion rate when your fixed period ends.
-It is also profitable as you will be able to benefit from any decreases in either the bank’s or the EIBOR rate.
+It is also advantageous as you will be able to benefit from any decreases in either the bank's or the EIBOR rate.

-Reducing the balance rate means the interest rate is calculated monthly on the outstanding loan amount.
+A reduced balance rate means the interest rate is calculated monthly on the outstanding loan amount.
 Here the EMI includes interest payable for the outstanding loan amount for the month in addition to the principal repayment.
-After every EMI payment, the outstanding mortgage amount gets reduced.
-Meaning, the interest for the next month is calculated only on the outstanding loan amount.
+After every EMI payment, the outstanding mortgage amount gets reduced, meaning the interest for the next month is calculated only on the outstanding loan amount.

-For instance, you have taken a mortgage for the amount of AED 1M (USD 272К) at a 4% reducing rate for a period of 5 years.
-The first payment will amount to AED 100K (USD 27.2К), where AED 60K (USD 16.3K) accounts for a principal repayment and AED 40K (USD 11K) covers the mortgage interest.
-Now the loan balance is AED 960K (USD 261K), and you will be charged with a 6% rate on this amount, which is approximately AED 38.4K (USD 10.4K).
-With the payment of AED 100K per annum, the total interest amount will just keep decreasing.
+For instance, if you have taken a mortgage for the amount of AED 1M (USD 272К) at a 4% reduced rate for a period of 5 years, the first payment will amount to AED 100K (USD 27.2К), where AED 60K (USD 16.3K) accounts for principal repayment and AED 40K (USD 11K) covers the mortgage interest.
+Now the loan balance is AED 960K (USD 261K), and you will be charged a 6% rate on this amount, which is approximately AED 38.4K (USD 10.4K).
+With the payment of AED 100K (USD 27.2K) per annum, the total interest amount will continue to decrease.

-When choosing between a fixed and a diminishing rate, you have to remember that flat interest rates are normally lower than the reducing interest rate, however, it is highly likely that the final paid amount at the reduced rate will be significantly lower as compared to the flat rate.
-As a rule, clients choose reducing rates for loans for over 5 years, since the borrower will pay a lower amount compared to fixed rate.
-Meanwhile, the flat rates are a great option for consumer loans and for smaller amounts of money.
+When choosing between a fixed and a reduced rate, you should remember that flat interest rates are normally lower than the reduced interest rate; however, it is highly likely that the final paid amount at the reduced rate will be significantly lower compared to the flat rate.
+As a rule, clients choose reducing rates for loans for over 5 years, since the borrower will pay a lower amount compared to a fixed rate.
+Meanwhile, flat rates are a great option for consumer loans and for smaller amounts of money.

 Loan-to-Value